Department of Biomedical and Health Information Sciences

 The Department of Biomedical and Health Information Sciences offers an undergraduate program leading to the Bachelor of Science in Health Information Management.
 More information is available on the department's website.

 The Bachelor of Science in Health Information Management program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 BS in Health Information Management

 The Health Information Management undergraduate degree program provides skilled instruction in the management and use of information and information systems for healthcare planning, provision, resource allocation, and executive decision making.
 The undergraduate program, established in 1965, maintains a reputation of excellence and consistently produces graduates who become leaders in the field.

 Within the world of health information management, registered health information administrators (RHIAs) are responsible for the management of health information systems consistent with the medical, administrative, ethical, and legal requirements of the healthcare delivery system.
 RHIAs often have opportunities to develop information systems for quality patient care, facility reimbursement, medical research, health planning, and healthcare evaluation.
 Administrative duties of the RHIA encompass responsibility for personnel, capital equipment selection, systems design and analysis, hospital committee activities, and budget management.
-RHIAs also provide health information to qualified users and safeguard confidential patient data.
+RHIAs also analyze data, develop presentations, provide health information to qualified users, and safeguard confidential patient data.
 The job forecast for RHIAs is positive, not only in hospitals but also in other healthcare settings, such as home health agencies, hospice programs, nursing homes, and ambulatory care facilities.
 Employment opportunities also exist in education, research, consulting, sales, insurance companies, and with state and national healthcare organizations.

 Graduates receive a Bachelor of Science in Health Information Management degree and are eligible to register for the national RHIA credential examination offered by AHIMA.